 Capital.com shines in all respects.
-Here you can trade Bitcoin commission-free – and in a safe and regulated environment (thanks to FCA, CySEC, and ASIC).
+Here you can trade Bitcoin commission-free – and in a safe and regulated environment (thanks to FCA, CySEC, ASIC, and NBRB).
 The top-rated broker offers a free demo account and accepts heaps of fast and convenient payment types.
 Furthermore, you can usually start trading Bitcoin in less than 10 minutes!

 - Minimum deposit of just $250

 - 100% commission-free platform with tight spreads

 - Fee-free payments via debit/credit cards and e-wallets

 - Thousands of CFD markets including Forex, Shares, Commodities, and Cryptocurrencies

 Can I learn how to trade Bitcoin for free?

 Yes, you can learn to trade Bitcoin for free using a demo account if your broker offers one.
 However, it's also important that you do your homework and learn the ins and outs of the market. eToro offers a free Bitcoin demo account loaded with $100,000 in paper funds to practice with.

 How will I store Bitcoin when trading it?